hopetambala/SI664-docs/sql/mysql_create_database.md

   rating_name = IF(rating_name = '', NULL, TRIM(rating_name));
 ```

-Create the actual table (e.g., `game`) that will be used in "production" to store game-related
+Create the actual table that will be used in "production" to store game-related attributes.
-attributes.
 Add foreign key and other constraints consistent with your logical data model.

 ```mysql
 CREATE TABLE IF NOT EXISTS game (